Alfresco/docs-alfresco/digital-workspace/latest/config/index.md

 ## Dynamic view

-You can temporarily edit the columns you want to see in any of the file views in the Digital Workspace.
-This configuration only applies to the view you are in and reverts back to the original view, once you click away and then re-enter the view.
+You can edit the columns you want to see in any of the file views in the Digital Workspace.
+This configuration applies to the view you are in and any additional pagination part of that view.
+Currently the selection reverts back to the original view, once you click away.

 1. Log in to the Digital workspace.